-Leaders and employees are not always effectively prepared to succeed on virtual teams.
-This is especially the case when virtual teams are composed of people from culturally diverse backgrounds.
-What solutions does research offer on making these teams more effective?
+Leaders and employees are not always prepared to succeed on virtual teams, especially when they are composed of people from culturally diverse backgrounds.

 Topic: Leadership, Teams, Emotional Intelligence, Job Satisfaction